Skip to main content

 • Ubuntu 24.04 as the base OS.

-• A default ubuntu user with home directory at /home/ubuntu.
+• A default ubuntu sudo user with home directory at /home/ubuntu.

 • Default working directory set to /home/ubuntu.